-Chapters 2, 3, and 4 each cover a set of data, as reported to EMIS.
+Chapters 2, 3, and 4 each cover a particular set of data, as reported to EMIS.
 Each element has been precisely defined through a cooperative effort of school administrators, educational software vendors, the general public and representatives from ODE and OECN.
 EMIS is updated annually with data elements, definitions and reporting requirements in order to comply with changes in both State and Federal legislation, and also changes in educational programs/business rules.
 Therefore, data elements may be added and defined, removed, or adjusted annually according to such requirements.

 Data for EMIS are reported in various formats.
 Data may be required to be submitted in the format of text, date, yes/no options, or numeric values.
 Valid options for various data elements are also defined in the subsequent chapters.
-When submitting a date value, the general format in which the date is submitted from school districts to the ITC is in the format of Year, Month, Day; YYYYMMDD.
+When submitting a date value, the general format in which the date is submitted from school districts to the ITC is in the format of Year, Month, Day: YYYYMMDD.
 Generally, student software programs will ensure that the correct format of the date is submitted even though the date may not be entered into the student software package as YYYYMMDD.
-Chapter 5 of the EMIS Manual lists the valid format for a year as the COBOL format: CCYY (Century, Year).
-A year in this century is considered 20XX even though we are in the "21st Century".
+Chapter 5 of the EMIS Manual lists the valid format for a year in the COBOL format: CCYY (century, year).
+A year in this century is considered 20XX even though we are in the 21st Century.

-Table 1.0 summarizes EMIS data by means of category.
+The table below summarizes EMIS data by means of category.
 The associated data records as reported to ODE are listed next to the corresponding category.
 A comprehensive list of all data records, elements within each record, valid options per element, field record numbers, and required data format per element can be found in Chapter 5 of the EMIS Manual.
-However, the specific reporting instructions and definitions for each data element, found on each data record, are located in the following chapters of this manual, and are indicated in Table 1.0 below.
+However, the specific reporting instructions and definitions for each data element, found on each data record, are located in the following chapters of this manual.